aws-samples/aws-saas-factory-bootcamp/Lab1.md

 **Step 7** – Now that you have the pool id and the load balancer URL you're ready to call the REST method on the user manager service to create a user in Cognito.
 To call our REST entry point, we'll need to invoke the create user POST method.
 You can do this via a variety of tools (cURL, Postman, etc.).
 We will use the terminal command line available in Cloud9.

-Below the code editor pane you should see a command line prompt.
-To open a new terminal window, click on the green plus button and choose **New Terminal** or use the keyboard shortcut `Alt/Opt-T`.
+The Cloud9 Welcome screen will be open as a tab in the editor pane. _Below_ the code editor pane you should see a series of command line tabs.
+You can use an existing command line or open a new terminal window by clicking on the green plus button and choose **New Terminal** or use the keyboard shortcut `Alt/Opt-T`.

 <p align="center"><img src="./images/lab1/part2/cloud9_new_terminal.png" alt="Lab 1 Part 2 Step 7 Cloud9 New Terminal"/></p>